QubesOS/qubes-doc/security/yubi-key.md

 Locking the screen when YubiKey is removed
 ------------------------------------------

-You can setup your system to automatically lock the screen when you unplug YubiKey.
-This will require creating a simple qrexec service which will expose the ability to lock the screen to your USB VM, and then adding udev hook to actually call that service.
+You can setup your system to automatically lock the screen when you unplug your YubiKey.
+This will require creating a simple qrexec service which will expose the ability to lock the screen to your USB VM, and then adding a udev hook to actually call that service.

 1. First configure the qrexec service.
 Create `/etc/qubes-rpc/custom.LockScreen` (in dom0)